-What’s on in the Pocklington area
+What’s On in the Pocklington Area

 Pocklington

 West Green: Pocklington Summer Carnival.
 Lots of family funfrom 1.30pm.
-2pm KCFM start, Opened by the mayor and a mascot parade, 2.30pm ‘EMerged Fitness and Dance Company’ Street Dance, 3pm Kids Mini Sports Day, 3.30pm Pocklington Karate Centre Demo, 4pm Megan Preece will be performing, 4.30pm Raffle Prizes will be drawn, 5pm The Beautiful Housemartin band, 6pm, The Epics Function Band, 7.30pm Stikkyfingers - Rolling Stones Cover Band.
+2pm KCFM start, Opened by the mayor and a mascot parade, 2.30 ‘EMerged Fitness and Dance Company’ Street Dance, 3pm Kids Mini Sports Day, 3.30pm Pocklington Karate Centre Demo, 4pm Megan Preece will be performing, 4.30pm Raffle Prizes will be drawn, 5pm The Beautiful Housemartin band, 6pm, The Epics Function Band , 7.30pm Stikkyfingers....
+Rolling Stones Cover Band.

 Fangfoss